 Independent Environmental Monitoring Program: Blind River Refinery

-The Independent Environmental Monitoring Program (IEMP) results for 2013, 2014, 2017 and 2018 confirm that the public and the environment in the vicinity of the BRR site are protected and that there are no expected health or environmental impacts.
+The CNSC’s Independent Environmental Monitoring Program (IEMP) results in 2020 indicate that the public and the environment in the vicinity of BRR are protected and that there are no expected health impacts.

 - Interactive map and IEMP results

-- Data table Blind River Refinery CSV (18 kb)
+- Data table Blind River Refinery CSV (20.6 KB)

 [ ] Guideline/Reference Level